 Best Polish Side Dishes and Add-ons For Pierogi Ruskie

-Pierogi ruskie with the warm milk to drink is what my childhood tasted like.
+Pierogi ruskie with warm milk to drink is what my childhood tasted like.

 2. Maggi seasoning sauce

-Some people pour the maggi seasoning sauce on top of pierogi ruskie to get the more salty and strong taste.
+Some people pour the maggi seasoning sauce on top of pierogi ruskie to get more salty and strong taste.

 3. Skwarki (greaves food)